 Bamboo Delight Cooking School is highly recommended for those that love cooking and want an authentic local experience.
 Call or e-mail the owner Leslie and Sue ahead of time to arrange the class.
 With at least 2 people, they will run the class.
 Their passion for meeting people from around the world and love for food lead them to open shop.
-They also run a Charity where a portion of every cooking class benefits children in need.
+They also run a charity where a portion of every cooking class benefits children in need.
 There are classrooms near the cooking area where volunteers can teach English to students from neighboring villages during summer break.

 Here’s a detailed post with colorful photos on my experience: https://www.bohemianvagabond.com/cooking-class-in-inle-lake

-Coffee House by Pleasant Gardens, opened by M Minn Thu, same owner as La Buvette Riziére.
+Coffee House by Pleasant Gardens, opened by M Minn Thu, the same owner as La Buvette Riziére.
 Both spots are ideal for sunrise or sunset.
-Coffee House is near Red Mountain Estate Vineyards and is the hangout spot any time of the day.
+Coffee House is near Red Mountain Estate Vineyards and is the hangout spot at any time of the day.
 Grab your morning coffee and catch up on some laptop work.
 Or lounge on the lawn, play some games and do some yoga.
 Grab beers and wine on the upstairs deck during sunset.
-Food is also available as well as a bookshelf guests can help themselves to.
+Food is also available as well as a bookshelf that guests can help themselves to.